Northrise University

-The university is in partnership with Dordt University in Sioux Center, Iowa; Grand Canyon University in Arizona, Le Tourneau University in Texas, Consortium For Global Education, Council for Christian Colleges & Universities and Fontys University of Applied Sciences in the Netherlands and Baylor University in Waco, TX.
+The university is in partnership with Dordt University in Sioux Center, Iowa; Grand Canyon University in Arizona, LeTourneau University in Texas, Consortium For Global Education, Council for Christian Colleges & Universities and Fontys University of Applied Sciences in the Netherlands and Baylor University in Waco, TX.

 The university's accrediting partners are the Higher Education Authority (HEA), Zambia Qualifications Authority (ZAQA), Zambia Institute of Chartered Accountants (ZICA), Association of Chartered Certified Accountants (ACCA), and General Nursing Council of Zambia.

 Academic programs

-Northrise University offers two-year diplomas and both bachelor's and master's degrees from the Schools of Business and Theology.
+Northrise University offers two-year diplomas and both bachelor's and master's degrees from the School of Business, while offering bachelor's degrees in the schools of Law, ICT, Nursing and Theology.